 Now consider the downsides to writing and maintaining your own blogging application, before you join the zeitgeist:

 Then there’s “professional-grade” e-magazine software.
 If you want more than conventional blogging software, you could use software like ExpressionEngine.
 Their free edition is crippleware, but still has more features than standard blogging software.
 For $100, you can get a Personal license with all the features enabled.
-If you need more than this for your blog, your priorities are misplaced.
+Your priorities are misplaced if your blog needs more than this.

-Content matters more than form, anyway.
-The energy that goes into laying out eye candy (meaning, the code to support the eye candy, and then the candy itself) isn’t going into research, better editing before posting, thinking up interesting topics, counting to 10 before responding to a flame, etc.
+Content matters more than form.
+The energy that goes into laying out eye candy (the code to support the eye candy, and the candy itself) isn’t going into research, better editing before posting, thinking up interesting topics, counting to 10 before responding to a flame, etc.

 I’m not saying we should all use typewriter fonts, or not use XHTML.
 I am saying you should reconsider if you want some gee-whiz feature in your blog.
 Your words should matter a lot more than their format, so don’t write an application for this reason.

 Customization means more work.
-You know the routine: Check the server logs, something’s crashed, debug the exception, you missed this corner case, update the code and restart… You have a lot more to worry about with your own application.
-This is energy that could be going into other activities — like producing more compelling content.
+You know the routine: Check the server logs, something’s crashed, debug the exception, you missed this corner case, update the code and restart… You have much more to worry about with your own application.
+This energy could go to other activities — like producing more compelling content.

 Maintaining a blogging app won’t teach you many things.
-It’ll be great for learning the basics, no question.
-But then you ought to move on to bigger projects.
+It’ll be great for learning the basics, but you then ought to move on to bigger projects.
 The best way to learn new things is by doing new things, and tweaking your blogging app won’t teach you anywhere near as much as jumping into a new project’s 12′ waters.

 The end result is…a blog.
 The B-List is a great blog.
 There’s more Django knowledge in James’ right pinkie finger than I may ever have.
 He’s an excellent writer.